 - Lindsey Vonn (Burnsville, MN)

 On the U.S. Ski Team since 2000.
-She is the only American woman to receive the Gold at the Olympics in Downhill, and the only American woman to win four World Cup overall titles.
+She is the only American woman to receive a Olympic Gold medal in Downhill, and the only American woman to win four World Cup overall titles.
 Vonn has won four consecutive World Cup downhill titles (2008, 2009, 2010, 2011).
-She Earned a Gold and Bronze medal in the 2010 Winter Olympics and is the most successful American Olympic female skier in history.
+She Earned a Gold and Bronze medal in the 2010 Winter Olympics, but missed the 2014 Olympics due to an injury.
+In 2015 she rebounded and broke the all-time record for World Cup victories.
+The previous record (62 medals) was set in 1980 and held by Annemarie Moser-Proell of Austria.